tjparnell/biotoolbox/docs/apps/manipulate_datasets.md

     Delete rows with values that are above a certain threshold value.
     One or more columns may be selected to test values for the threshold.
-The threshold value may be requested interactively or specified with the --target option.
+The threshold value may be requested interactively or specified with the `--target` option.

 - **below** (menu option **B**)

     Delete rows with values that are below a certain threshold value.
     One or more columns may be selected to test values for the threshold.
-The threshold value may be requested interactively or specified with the --target option.
+The threshold value may be requested interactively or specified with the `--target` option.

 - **specific** (menu option **S**)

     Delete rows with values that contain a specific value, either text or number.
 One or more columns may be selected to check for values.
-    The specific values may be selected interactively from a list or specified with the --target option.
+    The specific values may be selected interactively from a list or specified with the `--target` option.

 - **keep** (menu option **K**)

     Keep only those rows with values that contain a specific value, either text or number.
 One or more columns may be selected to check for values.
-The specific values may be selected interactively from a list or specified with the --target option.
+The specific values may be selected interactively from a list or specified with the `--target` option.

+- **lengthfilt** (menu option **E**)

+	Filter rows by their interval length.
+Input files must have coordinate columns (start and stop).
+Only rows with a length between specified minimum and maximum (inclusive) are retained;
+	everything else is removed.
+The threshold values may specified interactively or specified as `[minimum],[maxmimum]` with the `--target` option.

 - **addname** (menu option **M**)